 Figure 9.1.2-2 shows an example instantiation of a M2M Service composed of several CS and several AS.
 The figure provides an example implementation using several oneM2M enties (CSEs and AEs) with SP-relative IDs.
 Note that the one-to-one mapping between an AS and its instantiation as an AE allows AS identification to be provided by the corresponding AE-ID and be uniquely identified within the system.
 Note that the proposed CS-ID and CSF-ID schemes also allow for unique identification, as well as mapping to the corresponding M2M entities instantiating these services.

-Figure 9.1.2-2: IDs for an example M2M Service Instantiation with multiple compnonent Common and Application Services
+Figure 9.1.2-2: IDs for an example M2M Service Instantiation with multiple component Common and Application Services

 Impacted Resources and Attributes